Millanotex/Millanotex-Challenge_Two.github.io/README.md

 Doing this card was fun because I wanna try to use only flexbox because it is a part of CSS I want to understand better, the color over the background was interesting to make, although it was not the same I think it was a good solution

-This was the solution I implemented
+This was the solution I implemented for the color over the background

 ```css
 .card_header_pictures {